MinchinWeb/colourettu/README.md

 ## Contrast

-Contrast the difference in (precieved) brightness between colours.
+Contrast the difference in (perceived) brightness between colours.
 Values vary between 1:1 (a given colour on itself) and 21:1 (white on black).

 To compute contrast, two colours are required.